vdaas/vald/dockers/agent/sidecar/README.md

 `vald-agent-sidecar` is used for one of the components of the Vald cluster, which means it should be used on the Kubernetes cluster, not the local environment or Docker.

-Please refer to the [Get Started](https://vald.vdaas.org/docs/tutorial/get-started) for deploy Vald cluster and [Backup configuration](https://vald.vdaas.org/docs/user-guides/backup-configuration/) to enable the backup feature.
+Please refer to the [Get Started](https://vald.vdaas.org/docs/tutorial/get-started) for deploying the Vald cluster and [Backup configuration](https://vald.vdaas.org/docs/user-guides/backup-configuration/) to enable the backup feature.

 ## Versions